sourc3array/Bare_Bones_XS/Bare_Bones_XS.dsbundle/UI/Panels/README.md

 Backgrounds can be customized using an image editor.

-To use a custom images as backgrounds, simply add the image file(s) to the 'Panels' folder and update your instument preset file(s) accordingly using a text editor.
+To use custom images as backgrounds, simply add the image file(s) to the 'Panels' folder and update your instument preset file(s) accordingly using a text editor.

 ***